-Human engineers create AI systems, and often it is their insight and experience that overcome the limitations of AI, in selecting models that are adequate for a given purpose.
-Such systems (cast not as "expert systems" but as "decision support systems," where the final decision rests with more robust human decision makers) serve a valuable purpose.
-However, in considering descriptive modelling of human decision-making, particularly in economics, we should not ignore the limitations of such AI systems, and the reasons why they require human engineers and operators to make the final decisions.
-AI has shown that models of human reasoning that are based on the idealisations of mathematics or logic do not embody the robust decision-making in the face of ontological uncertainty observed in humans.
+Moreover, in considering descriptive modelling of human decision-making, particularly in economics, we clearly cannot overlook the limitations of AI systems.
+AI has shown that models of human reasoning that are based on the idealisations of mathematics or logic do not embody the real-world, robust decision-making in the face of ontological uncertainty observed in humans.
 Thus, one must use caution when attempting to model the decision-making of economic actors using similar tools.